whosonfirst/go-whosonfirst-fileserver/README.md

 There are many static file servers written in Go (and friends).
 This one is ours.

+## Important

+This package is no longer being maintained.
+You should use [aaronland/go-http-fileserver](https://github.com/aaronland/go-http-fileserver) or something equivalent instead.

 ## Install

 You will need to have both `Go` (specifically [version 1.12](https://golang.org/dl/) or higher because we're using [Go modules](https://github.com/golang/go/wiki/Modules)) and the `make` programs installed on your computer.
 Assuming you do just type: